-10 Ways To Improve Your Internet Speeds With A VPNLast Updated by Gray Williams on June 19, 2019
+10 Ways To Improve Your Internet Speeds With A VPNLast Updated by John Bennet on June 19, 2019

 It is normal for there to a be a drop in your internet speeds when connected to a VPN.
 This is because your data has to go through a secure VPN tunnel and it takes a little longer.
 This doesn’t mean that you have to settle for slow internet speeds like we suffered through back in the days of dial-up.

 Troubleshooting Slow Internet Connections While Using A VPN